~more recently updated recipes~

 KID #2, a 5 and 9/10-year old adventurous eater: "Goooooooood.
 Hey, what's that purple stuff?
 No, it's purple, not green.
 Spinach?
 Hmmm.
 It tastes like tomatoes.
 I LIKE tomatoes."

-2013 UPDATE: No surprise, this soup tastes just as good in spring!
+UPDATES No surprise, this soup tastes just as good in spring as fall!
 It's easily adaptable and full of flavor.
 This one's a real keeper!

 RECIPE for YELLOW SQUASH SOUP with SPINACH